 Hallucinogens alter the user’s perception of reality.
 They often result in auditory and visual hallucinations, known as ‘tripping’.
 Although hallucinogens are generally less addictive than other drug classifications, their immediate impacts are generally more severe and dangerous.
-Examples of hallucinogens include: LSD, Magic mushrooms and PCP.
+Examples of hallucinogens include: LSD (Acid), Magic mushrooms and PCP.

 Inhalants are chemicals that are ingested primarily by breathing them in.
 Most inhalants are commonly used materials that are not designed to be ingested by humans.
 Most produce feelings of a high.

 While they tend to be less addictive than many other substances, the use of inhalants is incredibly dangerous and causes many serious health effects.
 Examples of commonly abused inhalants include: Paint thinner, Glue and Laughing Gas.

 The signs and symptoms of drug misuse can be physical, cognitive and/or psychosocial.
 Physical symptoms include bloodshot eyes and/or dilated or constricted pupils.